"The way I write is who I am..." --Joan Didion

 Follow me along this journey; wherein, I seek to be the Me that only I can be.
 As Gerard Manley Hopkins once wrote, "What I do is me--for that I came."
 My writing pays homage to that sentiment because no one else in the world can be the you that is you, the me that is me, and the collective sum of "we."
 What we do is us.
 That is our mission of LOVE--our purpose for being.
 For that, we came.

-As I "write to see what I say," I can claim five in-print appearances at this time.
-That means, my narratives have been selected for print in five different literary magazines/books.
-(Two times for international publications!)
+As I "write to see what I say," I can claim seven in-print appearances at this time.
+That means, my narratives have been selected for print in seven different literary magazines/books.
+(Three times for international publications!)
 Please stay tuned as my writing passion grows and develops.

 "A Smother of Time"

 Can an emerging writer find redemption for a murdered classmate?
 I tried ever-so-diligently to get my long read about the death of a high school friend published.
 It was a challenging process that has taken about three years.
 But I believed in the power of story to soothe wounded souls.
 Coming Soon--Drunk Monkeys has selected to publish my creative nonfiction work entitled, "A Smother of Time."
 After I cut the story to below 5,000 words and continued submitting, I finally received an acceptance email from Drunk Monkeys.
 This monthly online magazine devoted to literature, film, and television, finally tapped my reporting for publication.
 At its core, this essay combines poetic elements, journalistic details, and evidence gleaned from court documents, intertwined with a creative nonfiction search for judicial harmony out of an incongruous plea deal.
 I incorporated information from newspaper articles and court documents to formulate the whole account.
 Yes, sources are listed to back up my written account.
 Stay tuned!
 In the meantime, check out more stories at https://www.drunkmonkeys.us/